 The risks of nonpayment and nonperformance by ETP's and Sunoco LP's respective customers are a major concern in their respective businesses.
 Participants in the energy industry have been subjected to heightened scrutiny from the financial markets in light of past collapses and failures of other energy companies.
 ETP and Sunoco LP are subject to risks of loss resulting from nonpayment or nonperformance by their respective customers, especially during the current low commodity price environment impacting many oil and gas producers.
 As a result, the current commodity price volatility and the tightening of credit in the financial markets may make it more difficult for customers to obtain financing and, depending on the degree to which this occurs, there may be a material increase in the nonpayment and nonperformance by ETP's and Sunoco LP's customers.
-To the extent one or more of our customers is in financial distress or commences bankruptcy Code.
-In addition, our risk management activities are subject to the risks that a counterparty may not perform is obligation under the applicable derivative instrument, the terms of the derivative instruments are imperfect, and our risk management policies and procedures are not properly followed.
+To the extent one or more of our customers is in financial distress or commences bankruptcy proceedings, contracts with these customers may be subject to renegotiation or rejection under applicable provisions of the United States Bankruptcy Code.
+In addition, our risk management activities are subject to the risks that a counterparty may not perform its obligation under the applicable derivative instrument, the terms of the derivative instruments are imperfect, and our risk management policies and procedures are not properly followed.
 Any material nonpayment or nonperformance by our customers or our derivative counterparties could reduce our ability to make distributions to our Unitholders.
-Any substantial increase in the nonpayment and nonperformance by eTP's or Sunoco LP's customers could have a material adverse effect on ETP's or Sunoco LP's respective results of operations and operating cash flows.
+Any substantial increase in the nonpayment and nonperformance by ETP's or Sunoco LP's customers could have a material adverse effect on ETP's or Sunoco LP's respective results of operations and operating cash flows.